Skip to content

 Short description

-When you configure a named profile to use IAM Identity Center, a JSON file in the $ cd ~/.aws/sso/cache directory is created.
-The JSON file contains a JSON Web Token (JWT) that's used to get the temporary security credentials with the get-role-credentials API-equivalent command.
+To generate temporary credentials, you must run the get-role-credentials command.
+When you configure a named profile to use IAM Identity Center, the AWS Command Line Interface (AWS CLI) creates a JSON file in the cd ~/.aws/sso/cache directory.
+The JSON file contains a JSON web token (JWT) that's used to get the temporary security credentials with the get-role-credentials command.
 The access token is valid for 8 hours.
-You can see the expiration time in the expiresAt timestamp in the JSON file.
-You must use the get-role-credentials command to reauthenticate expired tokens.
+The expiresAt timestamp in the JSON file shows the expiration time.

 Resolution